micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 "Therefore thus says the Lord God: 'Because you have made your iniquity to be remembered, in that your transgressions are uncovered, so that in all your doings your sins appear--because you have come to remembrance, you shall be taken in hand.

 ###### 25
-'Now to you, O profane, wicked prince of Israel, whose day has come, whose iniquity _shall_ end,
+'Now to you, O profane, wicked prince of Israel, whose day has come, whose iniquity shall end,

 ###### 26
-thus says the Lord God: "Remove the turban, and take off the crown; Nothing _shall remain_ the same.
+thus says the Lord God: "Remove the turban, and take off the crown; Nothing shall remain the same.
 Exalt the humble, and humble the exalted.

 ###### 27
 Overthrown, overthrown, I will make it overthrown!
-It shall be no _longer,_ Until He comes whose right it is, And I will give it _to_ _Him_." ' ## A Sword Against the Ammonites
+It shall be no longer, Until He comes whose right it is, And I will give it to Him." ' ## A Sword Against the Ammonites

 ###### 28
-"And you, son of man, prophesy and say, 'Thus says the Lord God concerning the Ammonites and concerning their reproach,' and say: 'A sword, a sword _is_ drawn, Polished for slaughter, For consuming, for flashing--
+"And you, son of man, prophesy and say, 'Thus says the Lord God concerning the Ammonites and concerning their reproach,' and say: 'A sword, a sword is drawn, Polished for slaughter, For consuming, for flashing--

 ###### 29
-While they see false visions for you, While they divine a lie to you, To bring you on the necks of the wicked, the slain Whose day has come, Whose iniquity _shall_ end.
+While they see false visions for you, While they divine a lie to you, To bring you on the necks of the wicked, the slain Whose day has come, Whose iniquity shall end.

 ###### 30
-'Return _it_ to its sheath.
+'Return it to its sheath.
 I will judge you In the place where you were created, In the land of your nativity.

 ###### 31
-I will pour out My indignation on you; I will blow against you with the fire of My wrath, And deliver you into the hands of brutal men _who are_ skillful to destroy.
+I will pour out My indignation on you; I will blow against you with the fire of My wrath, And deliver you into the hands of brutal men who are skillful to destroy.

 ###### 32
 You shall be fuel for the fire; Your blood shall be in the midst of the land.
 You shall not be remembered, For I the Lord have spoken.' "